smmd/smmd.github.io/_posts/2022-09-07-my-experience-as-a-mentor.md

 5. Being open and sharing vulnerable moments in life can help others to identify and pass their difficult moments faster.
 6. Helping them to be visible in what they do on their team or job.
 Visibility can boost a career very quickly.
 7. An informal talk can be more valuable than a formal one.
 However, do not lose the fact that in professional mentoring careers, the relationship, as the name says, is professional, and engineers are not psychologists.
 If you consider it proper, you can redirect to a specialist.
-8. Share experience related to interview processes with your mentee; what you have already thought can speed up the mentee process.
+8. Share experience related to interview processes with your mentee; what you have already gone through can speed up the mentee's process.
 9. Do not forget to provide and ask for feedback constantly.
-Everyone is continually growing as professionals, do not be blocked from that, and listen/share the areas of opportunity.
+Everyone is continually growing as professionals; do not be blocked from that, and listen/share the areas of opportunity.
 10. Share sources, books, posts, podcasts, etc., that can be helpful for your mentee, but remember it is not homework; if they have the chance, they can use those resources.

 There might be other things that I could list here.
-But, I preferred to limit it to these ten because, in the end, we are different people, and there is no zero to a hero for being a **good mentor**.
+But I preferred to limit it to these ten because, in the end, we are different people, and there is no "zero to hero" path for being a **good mentor**.
 I can only tell you that if you want to try, take the risk and be open to constantly improving as a professional.

 ### What was my professional growth during this experience?
 I identify the following.